Missouri Farmers Union Policy Statement

-- Provide consumers with an adequate, high quality, safe food supply
+- Providing consumers with an adequate, high quality, safe food supply

-- Support the decentralization of the food production, distribution and supply;
+- Decentralization of the food production, distribution and supply;

-- Disallow any Missouri tax revenue and/or public institutions from supporting or subsidizing any industrialized food, fiber or energy exports from any non- Missouri corporation using Missouri land and resources.
+- Missouri tax revenue and/or public institutions from supporting or subsidizing any industrialized food, fiber or energy exports from any non-Missouri corporation using Missouri land and resources.

 QUALITY OF LIFE IN RURAL MISSOURI

-We strongly affirm the right of all Americans to have access to affordable, quality health care.
-Access to health care services is sorely deficient in many, if not most, of the rural areas of the state.
+We strongly affirm the right of all Americans to have readily accessible, comprehensive, affordable, quality health care.
+Access to health care services is sorely deficient in rural areas of the state.
 Obtaining health care services is especially difficult for the rural elderly who can no longer drive and live in those areas where public and affordable transportation services do not exist.
 Family farmers notably are lacking in health care coverage.
-Being in an occupation considered more dangerous than most others increases health insurance rates for family farmers.
-Further, most health insurers have considerably higher rates for single family coverage, and there is no provision for group rates among family farmers.
+Being in an occupation considered more dangerous makes the need for health care imperative.

 Comprehensive health care should include:

-- Emergency services more accessible to rural residents;
+- More accessible emergency services for rural residents;

 - Publicly provided health care for all children 0 to 18 years of age;